aidotse/LeakPro/examples/mia/LOS/mimiciii_prepration/ReadMe.md

 $ make  mimic_download_check datadir=./data/ physionetuser=[your_username]
 ```

-Then to build the database run the following command:
+Then to create and build a postgres database run the below command.
+The default value for the postgres password is 'postgres'.
 ``` bash
 $ make mimic-build datadir=./data/
 ```